 To achieve this at The Collective Dairy, Amelia Harvey makes sure everyone understands the customer journey and feels involved in delivering it.
 Easier said than done you might think, and you would be right.
 Silos are commonplace.
 In fact, fewer than 25% of organisations effectively integrate cross-functional working practices around the real needs of customers and employees.

-Creating a purpose-led silo-busting culture, one which reflects both your organisational and customer values, is no mean feat, and yet, this is a topic almost every marketing leader spoke to at Marketing Week Live.
+Creating a purpose-led silo-busting culture, one which reflects both your organisational and customer values, is no mean feat.

 Breaking down silos

 Fostering the ingenuity of our people

 Marketing is about merging art with science.
 It’s about using your brand purpose and philosophy to guide the creation of a culture where your people feel empowered and your customers understood.
 The explosion of available data hastens the need for everyone in the organisation to understand and act on what it is that customers value.
 And to be involved in creating a winning customer experience.

 In the words of Annabel Venner, Global Brand Director at Hiscox, “it’s not just about technical expertise anymore, it’s about understanding the customer experience and joining-up your organisation to deliver it.”
 This is what underpins the ever-elusive sustainable growth and will help make sure you deliver it.

 Provide all your people with the tools and skills required to discover new customer insights and understand the customer experience, and empower them with the ability to respond.
 Instil a philosophy of people into your organisation.
 A culture where continuous learning is celebrated and a relentless hunger for joining-up is celebrated.